simonstead/okrs/_posts/community/2017-05-04-community.md

 ---

 ## "Grow the community, inside and out"
-> Help mature this fledgling community of engineers internally, while spreading the love to the rest of the Co-op, and beyond.
+> Help mature this community of engineers internally, while spreading the love to the rest of the Co-op, and beyond.

 ## Duration